 If you are new to keelboat sailing and to Hobsons Bay Yacht Club (HBYC), here are a few notes to assist with your next steps.
-If you are an absolute adult beginner a great way to start might be our Adult Sail Training Program run by Michael Bradley, on our Club training boat ‘Rocket Science’.
+If you are an absolute adult beginner a great way to start might be our Adult Sail Training Program run by Michael Bradley, on our Club training boat ‘Esprit’.

 To get more involved there is a ‘’Crew Wanted’ page where our skippers advertise for crew.
 Most keelboat skippers are after crew so be encouraged to contact them to find out more about sailing opportunities.
 In most cases no previous sailing experience is needed.

 If you are invited to crew in a race, you do not need to be a full or crew member (not Social) of HBYC or any other Sailing Club, but you will need buy a ‘Sail Pass for new/non members’.

 What to bring -

 - A tight fitting hat with a drawstring or lanyard.

 - Non marking shoes with plenty of ‘grip’, a pair of Dunlop Volleys are ideal.